jkkronk/ddpm4MRI/README.md

 # diffusion models for MRI rec

+**This code is deprecated and paper + code should be taken with a big grain of salt**

 This is the codebase for diffusion models for MRI rec The code is very much based on [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).
 So, if you have any problems check out their repo first...

 ## Preparing Data